-The key performance indicators (KPI) of the supply chain management process are; inventory management, inventory transactions, and discrepancies in inventory maintenance disturbed cost structure and delivery schedules.
+The key performance indicators (KPI) of the supply chain management process are; inventory management, inventory transactions, discrepancies in inventory maintenance disturbed cost structure, and delivery schedules.

 Before going into designing an effective supply chain management process for product delivery and distribution of goods after value addition to its end users.

-Customers not only demand good pricing channels but also ask for the earliest deliveries of the product to minimize the lead time of their orders that help in managing their inventory efficiently.
+Customers not only demand good pricing channels but also ask for the earliest deliveries of the product to minimize the lead time of their orders which helps in managing their inventory efficiently.